Optolith/ts-json-definition-transpiler/README.md

 This tool provides an opinionated solution for generating **both JSON Schemas and corresponding Markdown documentation** from a set of TypeScript files.
 The tool does not support all types possible in TypeScript, only those that are needed in [Optolith](https://github.com/elyukai/optolith-client) and that can be represented in a JSON Schema as well.

+## Why?

+There are TypeScript to JSON Schema, JSON Schema to Markdown and TypeScript to Markdown converters.

+The main issue for JSON Schema with the existing solutions is that the converters that output JSON Schema do not support the full feature set of JSON Schema.
+The biggest issue is `patternProperties`, which is very important here, since the files that are validated with the JSON Schema documents are edited by hand and `patternProperties` can reduce the number of errors without a need for a custom programmatic validation.

+The main issue for Markdown with the existing solutions is that if you convert from TypeScript, they usually target developers, and if you convert from Markdown, the output has a lot of files or does not support the full JSON Schema feature set.

 ## Usage

 ```sh